-(2) make payment based on his fixed-price quote by direct bank (or wire) deposit;
+(2) make payment based on his fixed-price quote by direct bank (or wire) deposit (details will be provided);

 (3) review Mr. Franchise's personally-written detailed FDD review notes when emailed about a week later and schedule the included, follow-up call to discuss his findings and recommendations.

-Turnaround time for completing FDD Evaluator is currently about 6 working days from the time payment is received.
+Turnaround time for completing FDD Evaluator is currently about 6 working days after payment is received.
 FDD Evaluator can be expedited to within 3 business days, but an extra charge applies.